Global Youth Service Fund | UMC YoungPeople

 • A list of five (5) prayer partners/stakeholders/project supporters, who will support you and your project with some of their own prayers, presence, gifts, service, and witness, along with their email addresses.

 It is also recommended that applications demonstrate a link and support from United Methodist organizations and connections in the regions of their project.
-Stage 2 Applications are due in the application platform by June 15 of the application year.
+Stage 2 Applications are due by June 15 of the application year.
 Failure to deliver all documents by the due date will disqualify the project.
 Completed Stage 2 Applications will be organized for review by a team of youth, young adults, and Young People’s Ministries staff in July of the application year.
 Projects approved for funding will receive notification and a Good Faith Agreement to complete and return before the end of the calendar year.

 QUESTIONS?